More

 How to Turn on Guided Access on Android Using MDM?

-To get a Guided Access experience on Android devices, large organizations can run their corporate devices in kiosk mode using MDM software.
+To turn on guided access on Android devices, large organizations can run their corporate devices in kiosk mode using MDM software.
 With Android kiosk mode, organizations can get around the limited capabilities of the screen pinning feature.

 • Control the user experience: To run your Android device for a single app or a few select apps, device management can help.
 MDM offers a kiosk mode feature with different lockdown experiences for public or special use cases.
 If you want to run a single app for anyone to access, device management creates a single-app kiosk mode.
 Consider a multi-app kiosk mode when you need people to sign in or run more than one app.